• Skip to primary navigation

 Created by Dee Dine

-This peanut butter oatmeal smoothie is quick to make and packed with protein, with just peanut butter, oats, milk and sweetener.
-It's the perfect energizer and weight loss smoothie.
+A peanut butter oatmeal smoothie that tastes like an oatmeal cookie and packed with protein.
+Make it in minutes in your blender and drink up a breakfast smoothie made with just peanut butter, oats, milk and sweetener.
+A great weight loss smoothie.

 Print Recipe Pin Recipe SaveSaved!
 Rate Recipe